strukturunion-mmw/zwift-api-documentation/README.md

 # Instant Testing
 To test API calls with instant feedback and for quick troubleshooting you may want to check out the <br>
-[Online ZWIFT API Test](https://zwiftapi.strukturunion.de) WebApp, which allows you to use your own<br>
-credentials for live feedback from ZWIFT.
+[ZWIFT API Test WebApp](https://zwiftapi.strukturunion.de), which allows you to use your own credentials for live feedback from ZWIFT.

 # Known endpoints

 ## Rider Profiles
-- [Retrieve own rider profile](https://github.com/strukturunion-mmw/zwift-api-documentation/blob/main/riderProfiles/read_my_profile.md) Retrieve own rider profile of authenticated user
+- [Retrieve own rider profile](/riderProfiles/read_my_profile.md) Retrieve own rider profile of authenticated user
-- [Retrieve any rider profile](https://github.com/strukturunion-mmw/zwift-api-documentation/blob/main/riderProfiles/read_rider_profile.md) Retrieve profile of a specific rider
+- [Retrieve any rider profile](/riderProfiles/read_rider_profile.md) Retrieve profile of a specific rider
 - *currently working on commpleting this part of the documentation*

 ## RideOns